Social Security Offset in L&I Workers’ Comp Benefits

 Does L&I money affect Social Security money?

-Yes it does.
+Yes, it does.
 The federal offset formula according to Social Security can be found in the Program Operations Manual System (POMS) at POMS DI 52120.265.
-L&I pays full workers compensation benefits and Social Security takes the offset from your disability or retirement benefits when you are ages 62 – 65.
+L&I pays full workers’ compensation benefits, and Social Security takes the offset from your disability or retirement benefits when you are aged 62 – 65.
 The offset during this period can be brutal.
-Delays by SSA in taking an offset are not time limited and can wreak havoc with your benefits if SSA retroactively decides to take a large offset.
+Delays by SSA in taking an offset are not time-limited and can wreak havoc with your benefits if SSA retroactively decides to take a large offset.

 Does Social Security disability money affect L&I and PPD?

-Yes, when you are less than 62 or older than age 65.
+Yes, when you are less than 62 or older than 65.
 The Washington State L&I offset formula can be found at RCW 51.32.220 and RCW 51.32.225.
-Social Security pays full compensation benefits and L&I takes the offset from your L&I benefits.
-If you are offset then L&I does not pay as much as they would otherwise pay.
-Delays by L&I in taking the offset are subject to a one year recoupment rule.
+Social Security pays full compensation benefits, and L&I takes the offset from your L&I benefits.
+If you are offset, L&I does not pay as much as it would otherwise pay.
+L&I’s delays in taking the offset are subject to a one-year recoupment rule.
 If they delay, don’t allow them to go back more than one year!

 You can figure out your L&I Social Security Offset Amount.
 Here is what you will need:

-- Yearly Totals of Earnings – you can find this on your personal social security account at www.ssa.gov/myaccount or you can use this Request for Social Securities Earnings Information Form.
-It is free to obtain a copy, you DO NOT need a certified copy.
-Using this earnings information you will need to determine your Average Current Earnings (ACE)
+1. Yearly Totals of Earnings – you can find this on your social security account at www.ssa.gov/myaccount, or you can use this Request for Social Securities Earnings Information Form.
+It is free to obtain a copy.
+You DO NOT need a certified copy.
+Using this earnings information, you will need to determine your Average Current Earnings (ACE)

-- Based on the five consecutive years after 1950 with the highest earnings.
-Add all five years together and divide by 5 to determine your ACE
+1. Based on the five consecutive years after 1950 with the highest earnings.
+Add all five years together and divide by 5 to determine your ACE.

-- Compare the 80%ACE amount to the TL/Pension payment amount and SSA benefit payment.
-If the TL/Pension or SSA payment is larger than the 80%ACE, you can use the calculator below to estimate your offset.
-If the 80%ACE is larger you will need to contact us or LNI to help determine your best options.
-It is uncommon for the 80%ACE to be larger but it does happen.
+4. Compare the 80%ACE amount to the TL/Pension payment and SSA benefit payment.
+If the TL/Pension or SSA payment exceeds the 80 %ACE, you can use the calculator below to estimate your offset.
+If the 80%ACE is larger, you will need to contact LNI or us to help you determine your best options.
+It is uncommon for the 80%ACE to be larger, but it does happen.

-- Your Total Family Benefit – This is the total family SSA benefit received under the injured workers SSN
+2. Your Total Family Benefit – This is the total family SSA benefit received under the injured worker’s SSN.

-Use the Social Security Offset Calculator Computation Sheet for an estimate of your offset.
+Use the Social Security Offset Calculator Computation Sheet to estimate your offset.

 L&I can Help With Offset Information.